BolverBlitz/CoinClicker/README.md

 1 = Errors only

 # Setup
+This repo comes with 2 ways to deploy it, you can choose one of them:
 ## PM2
 First, rename ecosystem.config.js.example to ecosystem.config.js.
 Then edit the env variables in the file.